 Though opium is banned in India, it has become a daily community ritual in the interior parts of western Rajasthan.
 The village elders sit in the middle, grind the dried opium into powder, mix it with water, strain it through a fine wooden funnel, filter it, and then it is sipped from cupped hands three times.

 During the ceremony, one of them even asked me if I wished to taste it.
 And I did not decline the offer.

 It was everything you can imagine a royal picnic would be.
-The drive through the deserted land, accompanying the Black Bucks in those well spread bushes, when you are welcomed to the exclusively set up ornate tent next to a lake, well laid out floor, proper sitting arrangement to relax under the tree and the most authentic Rajasthani cuisines presented to you under the pitched tent was undoubtedly a luxurious royal indulgence in the desert.
-I honestly felt like a Royalty at that moment.
+The drive through the deserted land, accompanying the Black Bucks in those well-spread bushes when you are welcomed to the exclusive set up an ornate tent next to a lake, well laid out floor, proper sitting arrangement to relax under the tree, and the most authentic Rajasthani cuisines presented to you under the pitched tent was undoubtedly a luxurious royal indulgence in the desert.
+I honestly felt like Royalty at that moment.

 Also Read: A Few Extra Miles to Khuri Desert